vegaprotocol/specs/protocol/0014-ORDT-order_types.md

 1. **Good For Auction (GFA):** This order will only be accepted by the system if it arrives during an auction period, otherwise it will be rejected.
 The order can act like either a GTC or GTT order depending on whether the `expiresAt` field is set.
 1. **Good For Normal (GFN):** This order will only be accepted by the system if it arrived during normal trading, otherwise it will be rejected.
 Normal trading is defined as either continuous trading on a normal market or auction trading in a frequent batch auction market.
 The order can act like either a GTC or GTT order depending on whether the `expiresAt` field is set.

+### Post Only
+1. **boolean (True/False):** Only valid for Limit orders.
+If set to true, once order reaches the orderbook, this order acts identically to a limit order set at the same price.
+However, prior to being placed a check is run to ensure that the order will not (neither totally nor in any part) immediately cross with anything already on the book.
+If the order would immediately trade, it is instead immediately `Stopped` with a reason informing the trader that the order was stopped to avoid a trade occurring.
+As a result, placing a Post-Only order will never incur taker fees.

 ### Valid order entry combinations